Using the Extended 3P’s in Marketing

 Within the service industry, the extended 3 P’s are actually very useful at helping businesses to achieve a competitive advantage; which is why we don’t just try and implement them in our own practices, but also support our clients to achieve these variables for their business services.

-However, to be useful, they must be put into practice and developed on the individual needs of a company’s specific market.
+However, to be useful, they must be put into practice and developed to the individual needs of a company’s specific market.
 One size just doesn’t fit all.

 By understanding each aspect of the 3 P’s and auditing your own business offerings, you should be able to identify areas for improvement that can be addressed within budget.
 This will then provide you with a stronger value proposition as well as establish you as a reputable business that works hard to meet the needs of its customers.